DELVE (DECam Local Volume Exploration) Survey

 Scientific Goals

 DELVE seeks to understand the faintest and most dark-matter-dominated galaxies in a range of environments.
-The DELVE data enable the detection and characterization of dwarf galaxies over a broad range of luminosity, from the ultra-faint satellites of the Milky Way (L ∼ 10³L⊙), to the Magellanic Clouds (L ∼ 10⁹⁻¹⁰ L⊙), and analogs of the Magellanic Clouds in the Local Volume.
+The DELVE data enable the detection and characterization of dwarf galaxies over a broad range of luminosity, extending from the ultra-faint satellites of the Milky Way (L ∼ 10³L⊙) to analogs of the Magellanic Clouds (L ∼ 10⁹⁻¹⁰ L⊙) in the Local Volume.
 DELVE consists of:

 - DELVE-WIDE: a high-Galactic-latitude wide-area survey focused on resolved stellar systems (e.g., ultra-faint satellite galaxies and stellar streams) in the Milky Way halo.